Regulations Adopted on an Emergency Basis

 While this type of allocation had been the practice of the former Banking Department for many decades, Homestead held that a change to the methodology for mortgage bankers to include secondary market and servicing income should be accomplished through formal regulations subject to the SAPA process.
 Given the nature of the Banking Division’s assessment methodology – the calculation and payment of the assessment is ongoing throughout the year and any period of uncertainty as to the applicable rule would be extremely disruptive – the Department has determined that that it is necessary to adopt this comprehensive assessment rule on an emergency basis so as to avoid any possibility of disrupting the funding of its operations.

 The new regulation does not increase the total costs assessed to the regulated industries or alter the allocation of regulatory costs between the various industries regulated by the Banking Division.
 Indeed, the only change from the allocation methodology used by the Banking Department in the previous state fiscal years is that the regulatory costs assessed to the mortgage banking industry will be divided among the entities in that group on a basis which includes income derived from secondary market and servicing activities.
-The Department believes that this is a more appropriate basis for allocating the costs associated with supervising mortgage banking entities.The Notice of Emergency Adoption is expected to be published in the May 15, 2013 issue of the State Register.
+The Department believes that this is a more appropriate basis for allocating the costs associated with supervising mortgage banking entities.The Notice of Emergency Adoption is expected to be published in the the August 14, 2013 issue of the State Register.

 Comments should be sent to Gene C. Brooks, Assistant Counsel, Department of Financial Services, One State Street, New York, NY 10004 or by email at email@example.com.